jeongukjae/jeongukjae.github.io/_posts/2020/2020-08-24-clean-architecture-note-1.md

   * One of the most common compromises in regard to immutability is to segregate the application into mutable and immutable components.
   * Architects would be wise to push as much processing as possible into the immutable components.
 * **Event Sourcing**
+  * Event sourcing is a strategy wherein we store the transactions, but not the state.
+(In bank applications, imagine that storing transactions instead of balance.)
+  * Then, nothing ever gets deleted or updated from such a data store.
+As a consequence, our applications are not CRUD; they are just CR.
+  * If we have enough storage and process power, we can make our applications entirely immutable and functional.